Guide to the Best Rooftop Bars in West Hollywood

 If you’re planning a big night out, this is your spot.
 The ivy-trimmed Skybar on the pool deck of the Mondrian Los Angeles offers dazzling city views, day or night — but its world-class DJ sets and pulsing party scene are what make it one of LA’s premier nightlife hubs.
 The bar menu boasts a variety of wines, champagnes, cocktails and spirits at varying price points; or, you could splash out on a double-magnum of Veuve Clicquot or large-format beverages like the Leaning Tower of Tequila to really get the party going.

 Perched on the top floor of the terrific Pendry West Hollywood, Merois is the creation of legendary chef Wolfgang Puck.
 The sweeping views from the dining room are almost as big of a draw as the food, which deftly combines Japanese, Southeast Asian, French and Californian cuisine.
 Merois is also one of the most romantic spots in town.
 Craft cocktails like the Samurai Sword — made with Suntory Toki Whiskey, Cointreau, lemon, ginger and honey — go down easy.
 Merois is open for lunch, dinner and late-night bar bites.

 Soho House West Hollywood

-While most of West Hollywood’s best views are open to the public, we couldn’t miss out on telling you about SoHo House.
-You can’t just walk in to this exclusive celebrity hangout — you must be a member or the guest of a member to get in, so start schmoozing now.
-There’s a reason A-listers love the top floor of the Luckman Building on Sunset Blvd.
-Sensual and swank, you’ll be enchanted by the fairy-tale rooftop garden with lanterns hanging from olive trees and an outdoor balcony built for gazing upon the glittering WeHo night lights.
+While most of West Hollywood’s best rooftops are open to the public, we couldn’t miss out on telling you about SoHo House.
+You can’t just walk into this exclusive celebrity hangout — you must be a member (or the guest of a member) to get in, so start schmoozing now.
+There’s a reason A-listers love the top floor of the Luckman Building on Sunset Boulevard.
+Sensual and swank, you’ll be enchanted by the fairytale rooftop garden with lanterns hanging from olive trees and an outdoor balcony built for gazing upon the glittering West Hollywood night lights.